 link, which represent a link of interest between two

 entities, the source and the recipient.
-Some link have no recipient entity, because the have multiple and undisclosed recipients (R&D line of the EFPIA disclosures for example).
+Some link have no recipient entity, because they concern multiple and undisclosed recipients (R&D line of the EFPIA disclosures for example).
 Each

 link belong to a